scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Force

-You shoot a volley of 2 force blasts, sending a blast to any target in range.
+You shoot a volley force blasts, sending 3 blasts to any creatures in range.
 The blasts travel around corners and obstacles, homing in on their target.
 You may have all blasts target the same creature, or split the blasts between creatures.
-The target creatures make a Strength save against your spellcasting roll.
-On fail they take 1 wound die for every blast aimed at them, upgrading a wound die to a wound for every critical rolled.
+Make a spellcasting roll against the creatures Strength.
+On success they take 1 wound die in force damage for every blast aimed at them.
+Replace a wound die with a wound for every critical rolled.

-Add a blast (and wound die) for every level above 1st.
+Fire another blast for every level above 1st.

 ___
 #### Arcane Key
 *1st Level*
-- **Casting Time:** 1 minute
+- **Casting Time:** 10 AP
 - **Range:** Touch
 - **Duration:** instant

 Magically force a lock to open.
-Make a lockpicking roll, using your spellcasting roll instead of your lockpicking skill.
+Touching a lock you may make a lockpicking check using your spellcasting roll instead of your lockpicking skill.
 On success the lock is opened.
 This spell can open magical locks.

-Add a proficiency die for every level above 1st.
+Add an enhanced die for every level above 1st.

 ___
 #### Beam of Fire